 Taking the resit exam

-If you participate in the test and obtain a failing grade, you also need to take the resit exam.
+If you cannot participate in the test, or if you do participate but obtain a failing grade, you need to take the resit exam.
 You will be informed of this via the Blackboard site.
 Of course, students who fail the test are urged to read up on difficult concepts and practice with the practice assignments available on Blackboard.

-For those students who fail the resit exam as well, we will organize an extra instruction session – the so-called remedial seminar – in December, followed by a final resit exam.
+For those students who fail the resit exam as well, we will organize an extra instruction session – the so-called remedial seminar – in December or January, followed by a final resit exam.
 If you do not attend the remedial seminar, you will not be eligible to take part in this second resit exam.

 In the unlikely event that you should fail both resit exams, you will need to take the test again next year.
 In this case, you need to register for the course Toets basisgrammatica/Basic Grammar Test (TL1V19001) in block 1 of the following year, via Osiris, during the regular enrolment period for blocks 1 and 2.
 In this case, you can take the test and resit exams again in the following year.